CodeYourFuture/curriculum/content/js1/blocks/cases/index.md

 const targetOutput = "1st";
 ```

-To work out how to write a test using Jest, we can check out the documentation.

-We can create a file called `get-ordinal-number.js` and in there write our first test.
+We can create a file called `get-ordinal-number.js` and write our first test there.
-We can figure out how to write this test using the Jest documentation.
-We can start writing a test:
+We can use [documentation](https://jestjs.io/docs/getting-started) to work out how to write our first test using Jest.

 get-ordinal-number.test.js